Yotpo raises $75M for its e-commerce marketing cloud – TechCrunch

 “Just as Shopify manages your business, we manage your customers end to end,” Tagrin said.
 He said that while it’s great to see the bigger trend of consolidation around marketing clouds, it’s not a one-size-fits-all problem.
 He believes Yotpo’s e-commerce-specific approach to that stands apart from the pack because it addresses issues unique to D2C and other e-commerce companies.

-Yotpo’s services today include SMS and visual marketing, loyalty and referral services, and reviews and ratings, which are used by a range of e-commerce companies, spanning from newer direct-to-consumer brands like Third Love and Away, to more established names like Patagonia and 1800flowers.
+Yotpo’s services today include SMS and visual marketing, loyalty and referral services and reviews and ratings, which are used by a range of e-commerce companies, spanning from newer direct-to-consumer brands like Third Love and Away, to more established names like Patagonia and 1-800-Flowers.
 Some of these have been built in-house, and some by way of acquisition — most recently, SMSBump, in January.
-The plan is to use some of the funding also to continue that acquisition strategy.
+The plan is to use some of the funding to continue that acquisition strategy.

-“Since our first investment more than three years ago, Tomer and Omri have executed flawlessly, expanding the product suite, serving a wider range of customers, and continually hiring strong talent across the organization,” says Adam Fisher, a Partner at BVP, in a statement.
+“Since our first investment more than three years ago, Tomer and Omri have executed flawlessly, expanding the product suite, serving a wider range of customers, and continually hiring strong talent across the organization,” says Adam Fisher, a partner at BVP, in a statement.
 “Yotpo is singularly focused on helping direct-to-consumer eCommerce brands solve the dual challenge of engaging consumers and increasing revenue, and with their multi-product strategy and innovative edge, they are uniquely positioned to dominate the eCommerce industry for years to come.”

-Yotpo is built as a freemium platform, with some 9,000 customers paying for services, and a further 280,000 customers on its free usage tier.
+Yotpo is built as a freemium platform, with some 9,000 customers paying for services, and a further 280,000 customers on its free-usage tier.
 Customer count grew by 250% in the last year, Tagrin said.

 The COVID-19 pandemic has had a well-documented impact on internet use, and specifically e-commerce, as people turned to digital channels in record numbers to procure things while complying with shelter-in-place orders, or trying to increase social distancing to slow down the spread of the coronavirus.